awglyde/Secure-FileShare-System/README.md

 * Add a token expiration time
     Method called isExpired that we'll call every so often.
 Store the date it was created
 * Check for token expiration time
+* Sign token from group server
 * Add File Server authentication protocol
 * Create a list of session keys.
 Somehow keep track of them.
+Do we need to do this?
+    * Client starts.
+User logs in.
+User gets a session key
+* Verify token is signed by group server on File Server
+* Update writeup, update diagrams with new implementation